mxgoddard/Degree53-Blog/README.md

 ### Database

 Database name is 'db_degree53-blog'.
 Ordinarily the appsettings.json would be on the .gitignore file or the connection strings hidden.
+Running the application seeds the database.